 Handheld Fans Make Hot Days With A Mask More Comfortable

-Our usual tricks for keeping cool at Disney World needed an extra boost on our first trip after the parks reopened.
-Socially distanced lines meant more waiting time in the sun instead of covered or air conditioned ride queues.
+Our usual tricks for keeping cool at Disney World needed an extra boost after the parks reopened.
+Longer lines mean more waiting time in the sun instead of covered or air conditioned ride queues.

 This inexpensive and surprisingly powerful hand held fan (affiliate link: Buy on Amazon) kept us comfortable in the heat.
 The fan is rechargeable so you don’t need to pack extra batteries which is perfect when packing light for Disney World.

-Wearing Masks At Disney World: Pros and Cons of Different Masks We Tried At The Parks
+The Best Masks For Disney World: Pros and Cons of Every Face Covering We Tried At The Parks

 First a disclaimer: I have not done scientific testing on the masks we wore at Disney World.
 Our evaluation of the masks is based on overall comfort, not assessment of efficacy.